oblinger/spotlight-commander/README-uf.md

 # UNIFORM

+### UNIFORM provides for SOURCE-CODE what
-UNIFORM is for source-code what YAML is for lists:  a human enjoyable "obvious" markdown syntax which maps to the "obvious" underlying data structure.
+### what YAML provides for LISTS:

+### a human enjoyable "obvious" markdown syntax which maps to the "obvious" underlying data structure.

 Like YAML, UNIFORM is also: